-All CWS and NTNC must comply with the Lead and Copper Rule (LCR).
-The LCR requires that "first draw" tap samples be collected for lead and copper analysis from sites (typically single family homes or multi-family residences for CWS) that are at risk of containing lead pipes or copper pipe with lead solder, or which may be served by a lead service line.
+All CWSs and NTNCs must comply with the Lead and Copper Rule (LCR).
+The LCR requires that "first draw" tap samples be collected for lead and copper analysis from sites (typically single-family homes or multi-family residences for CWSs) that are at risk of containing lead pipes or copper pipe with lead solder, or which may be served by a lead service line.
 Samples are often collected by the occupants who live at the residences prioritized for sampling.
-PWS are required to collect the samples from sites that meet the site selection criteria, send the samples to a certified laboratory for analysis, and report the results to DDW and the occupant of each residence sampled.
+PWSs are required to collect the samples from sites that meet the site selection criteria, send the samples to a certified laboratory for analysis, and report the results to DDW and the occupant of each residence sampled.

 The action level for lead is 0.015 mg/L, and copper has an action level of 1.3 mg/L, based on the 90th percentile concentration in all samples collected during a sampling period.
-For each monitoring compliance period, PWS must determine the 90th percentile lead and copper concentration calculated based on the results of all samples collected and determine whether the action levels for lead and copper are met.
-A finding that the 90th percentile lead or copper level is at a concentration above their respective action levels is not in itself a violation, but it triggers actions that PWS must take - the PWS must take specified steps to evaluate the need for corrosion control treatment, including conducting an optimal corrosion control treatment (OCCT) study and/or a source water treatment (SOWT) study, and implementation of study recommendations.
+For each monitoring compliance period, PWSs must determine the 90th percentile lead and copper concentration calculated based on the results of all samples collected and determine whether the action levels for lead and copper are met.
+A finding that the 90th percentile lead or copper level is at a concentration above their respective action levels is not in itself a violation, but it triggers actions that PWSs must take - the PWS must take specified steps to evaluate the need for corrosion control treatment, including conducting an optimal corrosion control treatment (OCCT) study and/or a source water treatment (SOWT) study, and implementation of study recommendations.
 A PWS must replace lead service lines if it fails to install treatment or if the treatment fails to control lead levels.
-For lead action level exceedances, PWS must conduct public education on the effects of lead and the ways that the public can reduce lead exposure.
+For lead action level exceedances, PWSs must conduct public education on the effects of lead and the ways that the public can reduce lead exposure.

-The following table summarizes the LCR TT violations recorded for 2020.
-The two PWS with lead violations in 2020 are both community water systems with less than 500 service connections.
+The following table summarizes the LCR TT violations recorded for 2021.